-IMPACT controls the majority of two large mineral districts totalling 357 km in central Mexico: the Royal Mines of Zacualpan Silver District and the Capire Mineral District adjacent to and southwest of Zacualpan.
-IMPACT has been in continuous production at the Royal Mines of Zacualpan Silver District for over twelve years.
+IMPACT controls the majority of two large mineral districts totalling 167 km2 in central Mexico: the Royal Mines of Zacualpan Silver District and the Capire Mineral District adjacent to and southwest of Zacualpan.
+IMPACT has been in continuous production at the Royal Mines of Zacualpan Silver District for over thirteen years.

 Since 2006, the Company has carried out programs of exploration, development and mine production in both districts, bringing eight sites from exploration drilling to development and mining.
 IMPACT has produced over 9.4 million ounces of silver since 2006 and generated over \$175 million in revenues without any long-term debt.
-During the quarter, the Company completed a small drilling program focused on potential near term production targets.
-This drilling program resulted in positive results for gold at the El Canelo vein in Santa Teresa as detailed in news releases and elsewhere in this MD&A.
+During the quarter, the Company reported positive exploration results for gold in the Manto America area of the property as detailed in a news release and elsewhere in this MD&A.